Antibiotics for Chlamydia Infection

-Doxycycline is an old proven and reliable treatment with cure rates exceeding 90%.
+- High efficacy.
+Doxycycline is an old proven and reliable treatment with cure rates exceeding 90%2.
 Most new treatments are compared against this antibiotic.

 Doxycycline dosage: 100 mg orally twice a day for 7 days for urogenital chlamydial infection (chlamydial urethritis and cervicitis).